rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 Note that the empty set `{}` is a strict subset to any non-empty set.
 Because of that, any non-empty set is an ancestor set to the empty set.
-The empty set is therefore the only set that may have disjoint ancestors.
-Consequently, a strict setup must not contain the empty set.
+The empty set is therefore the only set that could have disjoint ancestors.
+Consequently, a strict setup must not contain the empty set, which it does not.
 From this point forward, all sets need to be understood to be non-empty.

 * A set, that has no ancestor set
   (other than the universal set),